lvfengchi/livox_laser_simulation/README.md

 ## Usage

 > Note that the published point cloud message is sensor_msg/PointCloud in main branch.
 If you want to obtain snesor_msg/PointCloud2 message, you can checkout to "PointCloud2-ver" branch.
+> If you use gazebo 9, checkout to "gazebo-9-ver" branch.
+The gazebo-9 version is maintained by [jp-ipu](https://github.com/jp-ipu).

 Before you write your urdf file by using this plugin, catkin_make/catkin build is needed.